 Do you prefer physical buttons or command center screens for climate controls?
 Vote for your preference in the poll below and share your reasoning in the comments section.

 Want the latest on all things Cadillac?
-Then subscribe to Cadillac Society for around-the-clock Cadillac news coverage.
+Then subscribe to Cadillac Society for more Cadillac Lyriq news and around-the-clock Cadillac news coverage.
 We also invite you to join the latest discussions in our Cadillac forums and Cadillac Lyriq forum.